SUTLZY/Self-Driving-Cars/Part2：State Estimation and Localization for Self-Driving Cars/README.md

 - Apply standard transfomations (translation, rotation, and scaling) to LIDAR point cloud data
 - Summarize how the problem of motion distortion can affect LIDAR scans acquired from a moving vehicle
 - Utilize the iterative closest point (ICP) algorithm to align point clouds from consecutive LIDAR scans

+---

+## Module 5: Putting It together - An Autonomous Vehicle State Estimator

+This module combines materials from Modules 1-4 together, with the goal of developing a full vehicle state estimator.
+Learners will build, using data from the CARLA simulator, an error-state extended Kalman filter-based estimator that incorporates GPS, IMU, and LIDAR measurements to determine the vehicle position and orientation on the road at a high update rate.
+There will be an opportunity to observe what happens to the quality of the state estimate when one or more of the sensors either 'drop out' or are disabled.

+### 学习目标

+- Apply filtering-based state estimation to determine the pose of a vehicle on the roadway
+- Use LIDAR scan registration (to an existing map) to improve state estimates
+- Test the effects of the loss of one or more sensors on the vehicle pose estimate